OISF/suricata/doc/userguide/rules/intro.rst

     alert http any any => any any (file.data: to_server; content: "123";  http.stat_code; content: "500"; fast_patten;)

-If not explicit, a transactional rule will choose a fast_pattern to server by default
+If not explicit, a transactional rule will choose a fast_pattern to server by default.

+Transactional rules behavior depends on how transactions are implemented per protocol, see :ref:`Protocols` for more details.

 Rule options
 ------------